Getting your first dog is an exciting time.

 For most owners, this isn’t a huge problem.
 But if you have big competitive agility or hunting goals, you may at a disadvantage with a mixed breed.
 Mixed-breed dogs are a great option if you don’t have strict goals or needs for your dog (and despite that, I know several successful service dogs, agility competitors, and child-friendly mixed breeds).

-The more breeds mixed into your dog’s makeup, the more moderate your dog will usually be as far as temperament.
+The more breeds mixed into your dog’s makeup, the more moderate your dog’s temperament will usually be.
 Having a mix of various breeds often tends to cancel out extreme behaviors from any individual breed.

-Mixed breeds are a mixed bag.
-Especially when parents are unknown, it’s almost impossible to predict what a mixed breed puppy will grow up to be like.
+And when the parent breeds of a given mix are unknown, it’s almost impossible to predict what the puppy will grow up to be like.
 Luckily, most mixed breed dogs are lovely pets that hit the middle of the road on most personality traits — perfect for the first time owner!

 The bottom line is that you’re bringing a living animal into your home, and that’s always a gamble.